The Election Judge Progam was highlighted on Montgomery County's "Make a Difference."

 - Election Judge Contact Information

-An Election Judge is a registered Maryland voter who volunteers to assist voters on Election Day.
-The role of an Election Judge is to ensure fair and accessible elections for all voters and to protect the integrity of the election process.
+An election worker is a registered Maryland voter who volunteers to assist voters on Election Day.
+The role of an election worker is to ensure fair and accessible elections for all voters and to protect the integrity of the election process.
 In accordance with Federal and State law, they must perform all of the duties assigned by the local Board of Elections and perform their duties faithfully, diligently, and without partiality or prejudice.

 - Be a registered voter in Maryland